 See Stunning Spaces By H&H’s Designers Of The Year, Les Ensembliers!

-Quebecois designer Richard Ouellette and architect Maxime Vandal of Les Ensembliers were named House & Home’s 2019 Designer of the Year in our December issue, and it’s no surprise why.
+Quebecois designer Richard Ouellette and architect Maxime Vandal of Les Ensembliers were named House & Home’s 2019 Designers of the Year in our December issue, and it’s no surprise why.
 The professional and personal partners have been featured in our pages for years, and their projects are always exciting and visually edifying.
 They have an innate talent for layering color and pattern to dramatic effect, whether it’s in a country home in the Eastern Townships, a gracious Palm Beach villa or an urban loft in Chelsea, New York.
 We sat down with the dynamic duo to get a behind-the-scenes perspective of their best spaces.

 “When we create, we are always in conversation,” says Richard (left).
 “Maxime will suggest something and I’ll groan and be exasperated, but 15 minutes later, I realize it’s a great idea.”
 Maxime adds: “We are partners, but we are complimentary.
 We do fight, but it makes us better, and makes for a better project.
 Otherwise, you think you’re right all the time.”